-As told to a psychiatrist: Mr. Peabody, middle-aged Bostonian on vacation with his wife in the Caribbean, hears mysterious, wordless singing on an uninhabited rock in the bay.
+As told to a psychiatrist: Mr. Peabody, a middle-aged Bostonian on vacation with his wife in the Caribbean, hears mysterious, wordless singing on an uninhabited rock in the bay.
 Fishing in the vicinity, he catches...a mermaid.
 He takes her home and, though she has no spoken language, falls in love with her.
-Of course, his wife won't believe that thing in the bathtub is anything but a large fish.
-Predictable complications follow in rather tame fashion.
+Of course, his wife won't believe that the thing in the bathtub is anything but a large fish.

 Writing | Nunnally Johnson | Screenplay |